 Tools

-Docker / OCI format: experienced
+Docker / OCI format: expert

 Built multi-architecture images (Docker Hub, ghcr.io, private registries), both containers and Helm packages shipped in OCI format.

-Kubernetes: experienced
+Kubernetes: expert

 Used GKE, k3s, EKS, AKS.